KarolChilimoniuk/weather-app-with-bcknd/README.md

 ***
 ### Introduction ⏩
 Hello World!
 This is my weather app built with React library.
 Project contains client side and server side.
 I used create-react-app, axios, react-router-dom and propTypes in client side.
 For server side I used express, cors, dotenv and node-fetch.
-Deployment had beed done with heroku (for backend side) and netlify (for client side).
+Deployment had been done with heroku (for backend side) and netlify (for client side).
 ***
 ### Technologies and Tools 🏗
 * create-react-app
 * react-router-dom
-* PropTypes
+* propTypes
-* Axios
+* axios
 * express
 * cors
 * dotenv